kerron/misc/docs/neko.md

 People are recommended to you based on their relative proximity, profession, and interests, making it easy to meet like-minded people.
 You decide what skills or interests you would like to know about, and we will tell you when you’re around this person.
 This means you can initiate a conversation on meaningful topics without feeling awkward or intrusive.

-By using the app you get to say all the right things and at the right times.
-People notice you, and for the right things.
+Neko gives you the opportunity to say all the right things at the right time and build high value relationships.

-Neko gives you the opportunity to build prosperous engagements all in real time.
+All in real time.

 ## How it works